 From 1945 to 1972, it was from the decks of P&O ships that over 1 million United Kingdom migrants caught their very first glimpse of their new Australian homeland.
 Known as Ten Pound Poms, this mass arrival was a scheme devised by the Australian and British Governments to help populate Australia.

-Today P&O Cruises sails to more than 80 ports to the stunning South Pacific, Australia and New Zealand, and select ports in South East Asia.
+Today P&O Cruises cruises to the stunning South Pacific, Australia and New Zealand, and select ports in South East Asia.